NLP-RISE/extractguardian/README.md

 ### Setup

-1. Get an access key from The Guardian [here](https://open-platform.theguardian.com/access/).
+1. Get an access key from [the Guardian OpenPlatform](https://open-platform.theguardian.com/access/).
     A free developer key should be sufficient.
 Place your key inside the .env file.
 Example:

     ```bash
     ACCESS_KEY="5c32337f2-aa32-4066-ass3-25fdcebee2fc"
     ```

 2. To install the dependencies, [download Poetry](https://python-poetry.org/docs/), install the dependencies, and activate the virtual environment:

     ```bash
     poetry install